saidvandeklundert/saidvandeklundert.github.io/_posts/2020-8-13-jsnapy-basics.md

 #### Junos Snapshot Administrator in Python

 This is a comprehensive adminstrator guide that Juniper provides.
-It contains, or should contain, all you need to know to work effectively with JSNAPy.
+It contains all you need to know to work effectively with JSNAPy.

 <a href="https://www.juniper.net/documentation/en_US/junos-snapshot1.0/information-products/pathway-pages/junos-snapshot-python.pdf" target="_blank">Junos Snapshot Administrator in Python Guide PDF</a>